 By Ellie Chapman, Head of Food & Health, ShareAction

-We’re facing a health crisis of an unprecedented scale.
+Covid-19 has been a health crisis of unprecedented scale.

 Often taken for granted as a constant in our society, the UK’s NHS is being pushed to the brink.

-And while the focus is on the day-to-day struggle to contain this virus, and ensure daily life can resume without threat, there is also a wider conversation that must be had.
+And while the focus is on a second-wave of the virus and the day-to-day struggle to contain it continues, there is also a wider conversation to be had.

 The Covid-19 pandemic and the health of society

-The Covid-19 pandemic shows the vital importance of a healthy society.
+The Covid-19 pandemic has highlighted the vital importance of a healthy society.

-Early data shows that many of these preventable conditions are fuelled by obesity, such as heart-disease and type 2 diabetes.
-Nearly 73 per cent of patients in intensive care wards are overweight or obese, according to Intensive Care National Audit & Research Centre.
+Many of these preventable conditions are fuelled by obesity, such as heart-disease and type 2 diabetes.

 This has both immediate and long-term implications.